erg-lang/erg/doc/zh_CN/syntax/type/14_dependent.md

 When defining a dependent type, all type arguments must be constants.

-Dependent types themselves exist in existing languages, but Erg has the feature of defining procedural methods on dependent types.
+Dependent types themselves exist in existing languages, but Erg has the feature of defining procedural 方法 on dependent types.

 ``` erg
 x=1